 - eating and chewing slowly if a person has difficulty swallowing

-- using a humidifier at home or at work to keep the air moist, which may help reduce throat irritation
+- using a humidifier at home or work to keep the air moist, which may help reduce throat irritation

 - trying to clear the throat gently and infrequently to avoid hurting the vocal cords